Chris-ops4573/Custom_Alloc/README.md

 ## How It Works

-The allocator uses a **segregated free list** architecture with boundary tags, the same fundamental design as production allocators like glibc.
+The allocator uses a **segregated free list** architecture with boundary tags.

 ### Memory Layout